boekenbox/gitbook-beta/troubleshooting/critical-errors.md

 * Double check if your master key and secret are correct and do not start or end with a blank space.
 * Check if your system clock is synced with an internet time server.
 [Tool for Windows](http://www.timesynctool.com/) / [Info for Linux](https://www.howtogeek.com/tips/how-to-sync-your-linux-server-time-with-network-time-servers-ntp)
 * Make sure both a valid master key and key are present in your config.
-* Make sure your pairs actually exist on the exchange and conform to Gunbot pair syntax.
+* Make sure your pairs actually exist on the exchange and conform to bitRage pair syntax.
 * Increase exchange delay, the exchange might have rate limited you.
-Stop Gunbot and wait at least 30 minutes before retrying.
+Stop bitRage and wait at least 30 minutes before retrying.
-* Make sure all Gunbot files were correctly unzipped.
+* Make sure all bitRage files were correctly unzipped.
 * Make sure the IMAP listener is disabled \(when not using the TradingView add-on\).
 * Try a wired internet connection.
 * Restart your router and/or flush your DNS cache.